 Inspired by a love of music and past personal involvement in the music programs at Greenville schools, FAS has offered support and encouragement to one of the community’s most loved programs: the Greenville Municipal Concert Band.
 Matt Arnold currently serves on the board.

 Comprised of talented musicians of all ages from the surrounding area, the band offers their time to present summer concerts for the community.
-Concerts are held Sunday evenings in the Marling Band Shell at the Greenville City Park and are free to the public.
+Concerts are held Sunday evenings from July - September in the Marling Band Shell at the Greenville City Park, and are free to the public.

 Main Street Greenville promotes historic preservation and economic development, resulting in a cultural downtown district that attracts and retains businesses and entrepreneurs, making downtown a desirable destination.
 FAS Team Member Phillip Pierri formerly served as President of the Main Street Greenville Board, and the firm as a whole supports Main Street Greenville’s mission to keep our historic district consistently vibrant and growing.